grishaspektor/GetParking/README.md

 # GetParking
-Searches for a free spot and books it
+Searches for a free spot and books it.

+You should change the form fields before running.
+It is dirty but works.